Welcome to Deskman! In this guide you will find detailed information about this security application; how it works and how to set it up, among others.

 - A new license may be required

 After the installation is over, Deskman will be running on your system, ready to work.
 Deskman is web-based, which means you need to open it on your web browser.
-To open Deskman in the same computer where it's installed, point your browser to http://localhost:2288 or http://127.0.0.1:2288.
+To open Deskman on the same computer where it's installed, point your browser to http://localhost:2288 or http://127.0.0.1:2288.

-Deskman requires a web browser for configuration, but it is not in the cloud and internet access is optional.
+- Deskman requires a web browser for configuration, but it is not in the cloud and internet access is optional

-Deskman must be manually installed on every system.
+- Deskman must be manually installed on every system

 A web browser is required to configure Deskman, but there are no special network requirements.
 Deskman can be used locally like any other application.

-Open Deskman by visiting http://localhost:2288
+- Open Deskman by visiting http://localhost:2288

+- Set up permissions!
 Protect Deskman with username and password, by visiting the settings page

-Remove restrictions from the restrictions page, by clicking Undo
+- Completely remove restrictions from the restrictions page, by clicking Undo

-In case of need, remember you can open Deskman from any system connected to the same network by using your local IP address or hostname, for example
+- In case of need, remember you can open Deskman from any system connected to the same network by using your local IP address or hostname, for example

 You are permitted to try this software on your system (for 30 days) without any cost or obligation.
 Payment is required if you find this software to be useful or if you wish to continue using this software beyond the evaluation (trial) period.
 This product is provided at no charge to the user for evaluation.
 The purpose of an evaluation version is to provide computer users with quality software on a try before you buy basis, however payment is still required for continued use of the product.